Riemannujan/tropical_cryptography/README.md

 Finally, the implementation of attacks on the above tropical protocols:
 - *Analysis of a key exchange protocol based on tropical matrix algebra, 2018* by M. Kotov and A. Ushakov: both attacks.
-  - `tropical_stickel.sage` for the heuristic attack *(not added yet)*.
+  - `tropical_stickel.sage` for the heuristic attack.
   - `tropical_simplex.sage` for the full attack based on the simplex algortihm.
 This implementation belongs to M. Kotov and A. Ushakov.
-Their original implementation in Gap is available at https://github.com/mkotov/tropical *(not added yet)*.
+Their original implementation in Gap is available at https://github.com/mkotov/tropical.
 - *Remarks on a tropical key exchange system, 2020* by D. Rudy and C. Monico: `tropical_semidirect_product_attack.sage`.

 A last file `tropical_algebra.sage` contains the implementation of general functions essential for most of our functions.